 Description of the Test

-1. The frequency response function of the Controllable Load Resource is tested On-Line at a Load level that allows Controllable Load Resources to increase or decrease Load without reaching Low Power Consumption (LPC) or Maximum Power Consumption (MPC).
+1. The frequency response function of the Controllable Load Resource (CLR) is tested On-Line at a Load level that allows CLRs to increase or decrease Load without reaching Low Power Consumption (LPC) or Maximum Power Consumption (MPC).

 2. The test is performed by adding a frequency offset signal that exceeds the Governor Dead-Band value to the measured frequency signal.
 This should create an immediate step change in the measured frequency signal.